Go to content Go to navigation Go to search

 Let’s say that those of the Middle World—I think of them as uncitizens, the way you have un-American activities as opposed to non- or anti-American—are global village vagrants, knights of the naked star.
 They are defined by what they are not, or no longer, and not so much by what they oppose or even reject.
 They ventured into zones where truths no longer fit snugly and where certainties do not overlap, and most likely they get lost there.

 Which was rather shockingly rendered obsolete five days before I first cracked the cover.
-(Except it wasn’t: nothing was changed that day, not anything like that, because the terrorists didn’t win after all, not yet, and the Middle World is still very much where we left it; what else is Eastern Standard Tribe about, if not life in the Middle World?) —Breytenbach quotes a letter from a West African poet named Ka’afit:
+(Except it wasn’t: nothing was changed that day, not anything like that, because the terrorists didn’t win after all, not yet, and the Middle World is still very much where we left it; what else is Eastern Standard Tribe about, if not life in the Middle World?) —Breytenbach quotes a letter from the poet Ka’afit:

 The word “peace.”
 Ah, how voluptuous.
 Like “democracy.”
 It just fills the mouth with its familiar, well-sucked, inoffensive, satisfying taste.
 As if one were experiencing one’s goodness.
 No indigestion.
 No burnt lips.
 It won’t cause constipation and you won’t grow fat on it either.
 In fact, it carries no nutritional connotation whatsoever.
 And guaranteed to have no secondary effects: it won’t provoke a rash of freedom, let alone the aches of justice.
 Ah, “peace,” “democracy,” soft drugs of self-absorption—how we love to talk sweet nothings with them tucked in the cheek hard by the tongue, chew them, take them out at international conferences to lick the contours before plopping them back in the mouth…